kolov/pepper/docs/README.md

 Imagine, we want to make soem resource, e.g. organisation stauts at `/status/:orgId` available only to users that are members of the organisation.
 The user Id is availble in the `X-Acme-User-Id` header.
 To do this we need:
  - (part of) the endpoint input, eg. the `orgId` path segment
- - elements of the request which are not needed by the endpoint - the `X-Acme-User` header
+ - elements of the request which are not needed by the endpoint - the `X-Acme-User` header.
+We'll call this type `IA`.
  - a rule that, given the input above, can determine if the user is authorised, possily using external service.

 For example, this request